At the bottom of this post is a free resource called 5 Mistakes Churches Make When Starting a Counseling Ministry.

 Do the hurting in your church and community think to turn to your church for help?
 In an increasingly post-Christian nation, counseling the hurting can be a great bridge for the gospel into your community.
 When your church gains a reputation for quality and consistent care, your neighborhood notices.
 This atmosphere of love is what draws many to Christ.
 On the contrary, if your church can’t answer the questions that hurting people have, it confirms for many unbelievers that the church lacks any relevance to their lives.

 When churches embrace the responsibility to care for their own, the whole congregation grows together.
 Those who are leading and those being led see God’s love and truth from a new perspective.
-Consider this quote from Pastor Dave from Riverhead, NY who commented about how BCC training partnership was transforming his church.
+Consider this quote from Pastor Dave from Riverhead, New York, who commented about how Biblical Counseling Center’s training partnership was transforming his church:

-“Our original goal was to utilize Biblical Counseling as an outreach ministry, but now we are finding that it is shaping every ministry of the church.” – Sr. Pastor, Calvary Baptist
+“Our original goal was to utilize Biblical Counseling as an outreach ministry, but now we are finding that it is shaping every ministry of the church.” – Dave Cooke, Sr. Pastor, Calvary Baptist Church